Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Evaluation

-\textbf{Attacks.} We evaluate four attacks for each protocol.
-The attacks are divided into two types -- degree inflation and degree deflation where the goal of the malicious users is to increase (resp. decrease) the degree estimate of a targeted malicious (resp. honest) user by as much as possible.
-We choose these two types attacks because, firstly, attacks of these type can result in the worst-case skew for both honest and malicious users (see Section \ref{sec:check:attack}).
-Secondly, these attacks are grounded in real-world motivations and represent practical threats (see Section \ref{sec:setup}).
-For each protocol, we consider both input and response poisoning versions of the two types of attack and their specific implementation are detailed below: \squishlist \item \DegRRCheck$(\cdot)$.
-For the degree inflation attack type, the non-target malicious users, $\DO_i, i \in \calM\setminus t$, always report $1$, $l'_i[t]=1$ for the target malicious user $\DO_t, t \in \calM$.
-In response manipulation, these $1$s are directly reported to the aggregator (Algorithm \ref{alg:attack1}); for input manipulation, these $1$s are passed through $\rr_\rho(\cdot)$ before being reported (Algorithm~\ref{alg:attackinput} with $l'[t]=1$).
-The target $\DO_t$ reports $l'_t[i]=1$ for all other malicious users.
-However different from Algorithm \ref{alg:attack3}, reporting $1$s for all the honest users is a poor attack strategy for \DegRRCheck$(\cdot)$ since $\DO_t$ would always get detected $(\bot)$ due to our consistency check.
-Hence, we tweak its strategy as follows -- $\DO_t$ sends $1$s only for a fraction of the honest users to maximize the skew \textit{without} failing the consistency check (with high probability).
-For exact mechanisms for both input and response poisoning, see Appendix~\ref{app:attacks}.
+\textbf{Protocols.} We evaluate our proposed \DegRRCheck{} and \DegHybrid{}, and use \DegRRNaive{} and a defense from~\cite{Cao21} as our baselines. \\\\ \textbf{Attacks.} We carry out an extensive analysis of the robustness of our protocols by evaluating against \textbf{16} different attacks.
+The attacks are broadly classified into two types -- degree inflation and degree deflation where the goal of the malicious users is to increase (resp. decrease) the degree estimate of a target malicious (resp. honest) user by as much as possible.
+We choose these attacks because firstly, they can meet the asymptotic theoretical error bounds.
+Secondly, these attacks are grounded in real-world motivations and represent practical threats (see Sec. \ref{sec:attacks}).
+The 16 attacks evaluated represent different configurations of the degree inflation and deflation attacks.
+Specifically, they differ in $(1)$ the number of targets (both malicious or honest users), $(2)$ how the non-target malicious users are chosen $(3)$ collusion strategies.
+The different configurations capture a multitude real-world attack scenarios and adversarial goals.
+The attacks are summarized in Table~\ref{tab:attacks} in App. \ref{app:attacks} \ifpaper and detailed in the full paper~\cite{Fullpaper}\fi.

-For degree deflation, the malicious users always report $0$ for the target honest user $\DO_t, t \in \calH$ (Algorithm \ref{alg:attack2} for response poisoning and Algorithm \ref{alg:attackinput} with $l'[t]=0$ for input poisoning, see Appendix~\ref{app:attacks} for details). \item \DegHybrid$(\cdot)$.
-Each type of attack proceeds similarly to those of \DegRRCheck$(\cdot)$ for the list response.
-However, recall that users are also responsible for reporting a degree estimate via the Laplace mechanism.
-For degree inflation, the target adversary $\DO_t$ reports an \textit{inflated} degree estimate; for specific details, see Appendix~\ref{app:attacks}.
-The non-target malicious users report their true degrees, as these degrees are irrelevant for $\DO_t$'s estimate.

-For degree deflation, all the malicious users report their true degrees as these values are again immaterial for estimating the degree of the target honest user. \item \DegRRNaive$(\cdot)$.
-For degree inflation, we consider the worst case scenario where the target malicious user $\DO_t$ is responsible for all its edges ($\textsf{Out}_t=[n]$ in \DegRRNaive$(\cdot)$) and reports all $1$s.
-For response poisoning, this is equivalent to Algorithm~\ref{alg:attack3}.
-For input poisoning, this is equivalent to running Algorithm~\ref{alg:attackinput} with all 1s as the poisoned input.